Skip to content

 force_flush() -> None

-Forces an immediate flush of all queued spans/traces.
+Forces immediate processing of any queued traces/spans.

 Source code in src/agents/tracing/processor_interface.py